MarufZak/study-logs/nodejs-design-patterns/chapter6/README.md

 To signal that no more data will be written, we can invoke `writable.end([chunk], [encoding], [callback])` , where chunk is final chunk to stream, and callback is equivalent to registering listener to `finish` event, which is fired when all data in stream has been flushed into underlying resource.

+In Writable, if multiple `write` methods were called, they are queued, and until previous calls complete (their callbacks execute), next ones don't run.

 - Example

   Note that the response is an object, instance of `http.ServerResponse`, and also a `Writable` stream.